comp-tox-jhu/CompToxLab/docs/machine_learning/deep_learning/01_basics.md

 !!! example "Prerequisites"
     - [Deep Learning Setup](./00_setup.md) - Create R project, setup workspace, and download data

+!!! abstract "Learning Objectives"

+1. Tensors: Creation and Operations
+2. Tensor Manipulation: Reshaping, Stacking, and Indexing
+3. Tensor Aggregation and Statistics
+4. Working with GPUs
+5. Randomness and Reproducibility
+6. Tensor and NumPy Integration

 ## 1. Tensors: Creation and Operations
 ### Creating Tensors
 Tensors are multi-dimensional arrays and the core of PyTorch.